Uniforms and insignia of the Sturmabteilung: Final pattern SA uniforms (1934–1945)

 A slight alteration to the rank and insignia system of the SA occurred in July 1934 after the Night of the Long Knives.
 Viktor Lutze did away with Röhm's special insignia for the rank of Stabschef and instead adopted a collar patch in much the same design as that of Reichsführer-SS, a rank which Heinrich Himmler now held.

-Special uniforms
+Other uniforms

 Even before the fall of Röhm, the SA had adopted a more formal appearance to its uniforms in an effort to make the group appear as an actual military formation rather than a group of street fighters.
-To this end, the SA had created a formal "office" type uniform which consisted of a brown coat worn over the basic brown shirt uniform.
+To this end, the SA had created a formal "office" type uniform, which consisted of a brown coat worn over the basic brown shirt uniform.

 Special uniforms also existed for corps of the SA, such as the motorised SA, the SA Alpine troops, and the SA-Marine, considered an auxiliary of the Kriegsmarine.
 It was the SA-Marine that expanded its uniforms almost to a level unto themselves, with special nautical insignia which no other unit of the SA displayed.